Estimating Policy Effects in a Social Network with Independent Set Sampling: Introduction

-In the following section, we discuss past work on estimating policy impacts within networked contexts and offer a comparative analysis of prior empirical methods for policy evaluation.
-Subsequently, Section \ref{sec:methodology} illustrates our proposed methodology and the mechanics of our simulation-based experiment.
-Section \ref{sec:analysis} presents the key results from this simulation-based experiment and presents some robustness analyses of our models.
-Finally, in Section \ref{sec:discussion}, we conclude by summarizing the key findings from this study, some limitations of our current approach, and future extensions of this work.
+In the following section, we discuss past work on estimating policy impact within networked contexts, and offer a comparative analysis of prior empirical methods for policy evaluation.
+Subsequently, in Section \ref{sec:methodology}, we introduce our proposed method, and the mechanics of our simulation-based models to infer treatment effects.
+In Section \ref{sec:analysis}, we implement this method on a real-world social network dataset to demonstrate how the direct effect of a (fictitious) policy can be estimated in the presence of network interference.
+Additionally, we present a set of robustness analyses to test the sensitivity of our method to changes in sample composition and network structure.
+Finally, in Section \ref{sec:discussion}, we conclude by summarizing the key findings from this study, some limitations of our current approach, and the plan for future extensions of this work.